seed-labs/seed-emulator/nsdi/rost/README.md

 - Suppressor ASes do not have runtime control via helper or agent.
 - The example does not modify the SEED BGP implementation.
 - The example does not implement protocol-level withdraw handling.
+- Adopting-router helper state is reset to an empty baseline on startup unless `router_helper.py` is launched manually with `--preserve-state`.
 - The suppressor patch is intentionally narrow and currently targets only the suppressor anchor router selected by the existing helper function.